Classifying Amazon Reviews Depending on Customer Reviews and Using NLP

 The main aim of the article is to analyze and classify Amazon reviews depending on user ratings.

 Consumers benefit from reviews because they provide objective feedback on a product.
 A numerical score, or the number of ratings, is frequently used to describe these ratings.
 Of course, the text itself is more valuable than the measured stars.
-And, in other cases, the offered rating does not reflect the product’s experience – the core of the review is actually in the text.
+In other cases, the offered rating does not reflect the product’s experience—the core of the review is actually in the text.

 The goal is to create a classifier that can recognize the basis of a review and award its most acceptable score based on the text’s meaning.